HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-in-dotnet-2026.md

 I did not change any settings for this version, so any color mangling comes out of the box.
 - System.Drawing handles colorspace management for blue just fine.
-- Magick.NET does some color mangling, but this can be fixed by keeping the icc-profile in the image, which I did not do for this test.
-So, this is a settings issue, not a package issue.
+- Magick.NET handles colorspace management fine, since I fixed the color mangling by keeping the icc-profile in the image.
 - MagicScaler has the right blue, but seems to be a bit brighter or sharper.
 - ImageSharp has the right blue.
-- NetVips looks like ImageSharp, the right blue color.
+- NetVips handles colorspace management fine, since I fixed the color mangling by keeping the icc-profile in the image.
 - SkiaSharp handles the color space management well, it seems to be a bit darker, and it has other issues.
 - FreeImage does color mangling, this might be prevented with the right setting.
 - ImageFlow has the right color of blue, but it is a bit brighter.